danylodanylo/math-model-epileptogenesis/README.md

 DataGenerationScripts folder also contains auxiliary scripts that will be used by “FigureProduction_N” scripts.

-Parameters of the model can be found in “DataGenerationScripts/load_default_parameters.ipynb” and Appendix 4.
+Parameters of the model can be found in “DataGenerationScripts/load_default_parameters.ipynb” and Suppl.
+4.

-Simulation-specific parameters can be found in data generation scripts and summarized in Appendix 5.
+Simulation-specific parameters can be found in data generation scripts and summarized in Suppl.
+5.

-Data from animal model studies can be found in “DataGenerationScripts/load_animal_model_data.ipynb” and summarized in Appendix 6.
+Data from animal model studies can be found in “DataGenerationScripts/load_animal_model_data.ipynb” and summarized in Suppl.
+6.

-Scripts used in the analysis of the dynamical system (Appendix 3; Appendix 7) can be found in the “AnalysisScipts” folder.
+Scripts used in the analysis of the dynamical system (Suppl.
+3; Suppl.
+8) can be found in the “AnalysisScipts” folder.